Dreaming381/Latios-Framework/Documentation~/Psyshock Physics/README.md

 isn’t one of the pair’s entities.
 That includes trying to access a parent entity, which is a common use case.
 You’ll have to be smart about how you go about that problem, or just avoid it by not using `[NativeDisableParallelForRestriction]`.
-There’s a `PhysicsComponentDataFromEntity` type that will help you follow the rules when writing to components.
+There’s a `PhysicsComponentLookup` type that will help you follow the rules when writing to components.

 But even more importantly, you must ensure that **no entity can appear twice in a participating CollisionLayer!** There is a check in place for this when safety